HamdyTawfeek/rumour-today/README.md

 ### Introduction

-News-Today is a simple application that renders a list of articles and give you the choice of sending an email with title and description of a given article provided for you.
+Rumour-Today is a simple application that renders a list of articles and give you the choice of sending an email with title and description of a given article provided for you.

 ### Tech Stack